 His spatial grammar – the fact that he conceives of forms in space in terms of a system of flat screens of colour lying one behind another – this is purely Cubist in origin.

 Patrick Heron (1920 – 1999)

-Arguably, Cubism was one the most influential styles of the 20th century – an artistic revolution started by artists such as Cézanne (1839 – 1906) who wanted to break free of the European conventions of pictorial reality and perspective.
+Cubism was one the most influential styles of the 20th century.
+It was an artistic revolution started by artists, such as Paul Cézanne (1839 – 1906), who wanted to break free of the European conventions of pictorial reality and perspective.
 One of Hitchens’ rare trips abroad was to connect directly with the terrain of Cézanne and his contemporaries in the South of France.
 Let’s take a look at Curved Barn (1922) – can you see the emphasis on two-dimensional flatness?
 The reduction of the scene to geometric outlines and forms?
 Hitchens used these cubist mannerisms to great effect, breaking down the landscape into something much less realist, and much more abstract.
 Yet the influence of Cubism was not limited to just his landscape paintings…..

 Hitchens, in turn produced highly resolved works such as Spring Mood, creating harmonious, flowing compositions formed by establishing a sense of a single rhythmic scheme across the shallow picture plane effortlessly incorporating any spatial distortion.

 Anne Goodchild, Ivon Hitchens: Space through Colour, 2019, Pallant House Gallery.